Apsd1109/apsd1109.github.io/_blogs/2021-04-04-responses-to-the-cross-3.md

   overlay_image: /assets/images/responses-to-the-cross-3.jpg
   overlay_filter: 0.5
   caption: "Photo by: [Pisit Heng](https://unsplash.com/photos/ci1F55HaVWQ)"
-excerpt: "Simon son of John, do you love me more than these?..."
+excerpt: '"Simon son of John, do you love me more than these?..."'
 ---

 “Simon son of John, do you love me more than these?”